sandrohanea/echosharp/components/EchoSharp.Onnx.Sherpa/README.md

 - Offline Speech-to-Text transcription using Sherpa Onnx models.
 - Online Speech-to-Text transcription for real-time audio streams.

-Both configurations are implemented as `ISpeechTranscriptor` and can be used interchangeably in your applications.
+Both configurations are implemented as `ISpeechProcessor` and can be used interchangeably in your applications.

 ## Sherpa Onnx Models